peChiou7/peChiou7/README.md

 ## Hi there 👋

 - I'm Chizhou Peng
-- Let we enjoy the GitHub time
+- Now I am a member of the Artificial Intelligence Green Ecology (AIGE) Laboratory of SWFU studied under Prof.Zhang
+- Future, I will join the Phased Array and Adaptive Processing (PAAP) team in the UESTC studied under Prof.Cheng and Dr.Wang
-- I'm currently learning Pattern Recognition, Computer Vision, ISAC Optimization, Image Processing and so on.
+- I'm currently learning
+- Acoustics, Pattern Recognition, Birdsong Classification, Signal Processing, Machine Learning, Deep Learning, ISAC Optimization, OTFS Modulation, Large Language Model, Retrieval-Augmented Generation, Computer Vision, Image Processing and so on.
 <!--
 **peChiou7/peChiou7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.